daleyu/catppucin-minimal-tmux/README.md

 set -gF window-status-format "#[bg=#{@ctp_surface_1},fg=#{@ctp_fg}] ##I ##T " set -gF window-status-current-format "#[bg=#{@ctp_mauve},fg=#{@ctp_crust}] ##I ##T "
 ```

-### Upgrading from v0.3

-Breaking changes have been introduced since 0.3, to understand how to migrate
-your configuration, see pinned issue [#487](https://github.com/catppuccin/tmux/issues/487).

 ## Recommended Default Configuration

 This configuration shows some customisation options, that can be further